-The statement of net position reports, as applicable, a separate section for deferred outflows of resources.
-Deferred outflows of resources represent a consumption of net position that applies to future reporting period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until that time.
-For example, the Town would record deferred outflows of resources related to debit amounts resulting from current and advance refundings resulting in the defeasance of debt (i.e. when there are differences between the reacquisition price and the net carrying amount of the old debt).
+Deferred outflows of resources represent a consumption of net position that applies to future reporting period(s).
+For example, the Town would record deferred outflows of resources on the statement of net position related to debit amounts resulting from current and advance refundings resulting in the defeasance of debt (i.e. when there are differences between the reacquisition price and the net carrying amount of the old debt).

-The statement of net position reports, as applicable, a separate section for deferred inflows of resources.
-Deferred inflows of resources represent an acquisition of net position that applies to future reporting period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-For example, when an asset is recorded in the governmental fund financial statements, but the revenue is not available, the Town reports a deferred inflow of resources until such times as the revenue becomes available.
+Deferred inflows of resources represent an acquisition of net position that applies to future reporting period(s).
+For example, when an asset is recorded in the governmental fund financial statements, but the revenue is unavailable, the Town reports a deferred inflow of resources on the balance sheet until such times as the revenue becomes available.